 - a.
 Ensure that a point of contact is appointed for each specific Partnership and/or Alliance if it relates to their SEP.
-(The TL POC for Partnerships will schedule quarterly walk-throughs and
+(The TL POC for Partnerships will schedule quarterly walk-throughs and will post supporting documentation on the appropriate folder on the F drive.
+They will also send documentation to the Partnership SEP leader for review.) - b.

-- b.
 Monitor specific agreement and required activity related to the Partnership or Alliance. - c.
 Attend scheduled meetings related to the Partnership or Alliance. - d.
 Make recommendations for termination, expiration, extension and/or modification to agreements. - e.
 Recommend new Alliances and Partnerships that most benefit the missions and goals of NCDOL and support the strategic management plan. - f.
 Coordinate the preparation of an annual summary description of the status of current agreement to the state plan coordinator.

-8. Compliance, ETTA and Consultative Services Bureaus:
+8. Compliance, Consultative Services, and ETTA Bureaus:

 - a.
 Support cooperative agreements in their annual work plans and Strategic Management Plans.

 - b.
 Provide support for each cooperative agreement as stated by the specific agreement that may include but is not limited to:

 - o Technical assistance

 - o Safety and health training

 - o Verification inspections

 - o Partnership or Alliance evaluations

 - o Meeting attendance

 - o Industrial hygiene sampling

 - c.
-Compliance:

-- o For programmed and unprogrammed inspections refer to Field Operations Manual Chapter III - Inspection Procedures for guidance on conducting inspections at partnership sites.
-The procedure for Partnerships is in Section D. 3. h. iii. - Conduct of Inspections - Opening Conference - Exemptions from Compliance Inspections - Partnerships.
+Compliance: For programmed and unprogrammed inspections refer to Field Operations Manual Chapter III - Inspection Procedures for guidance on conducting inspections at partnership sites.
+The procedure for Partnerships is in Section D. 3. h. iii. - Conduct of Inspections - Opening Conference - Exemptions from Compliance Inspections - Partnerships. - d.

-- d.
 Consultative Services: If IH monitoring is needed, notify the Partnership TL of details of scheduled monitoring and provide the results of the monitoring to the Partnership TL so it can be included in the next quarterly report.
-If exposure monitoring results in exposure levels above the permissible exposure limit (PEL), they will notify the Partnerships TL.
+If exposure monitoring results in exposure levels above the permissible exposure limit (PEL), they will notify the Partnerships TL. - e.

-- e.
 ETTA: Notify the Partnership TL of any scheduled training activities that will be provided at the jobsite.